Sakshi266/hotel-management-system/README.md

 🗂️ Sample Data Included – Pre-loaded data for practice

-🧪 SQL Queries – Practice CRUD, JOINS, Views, Functions, and more
+🧪 SQL Queries – Practice CRUD, JOINS, Views, Functions and more
+### 🗄️ Database Schema

+The project includes tables such as:

+customers

+rooms

+staff

+bookings

+payments

+room_types

+You can use this schema to practice:

+Normalization

+Primary/Foreign key constraints

+Joins

+Aggregations

+Stored procedures